semaphoreci/docs/docs/essentials/configuring-github-status-checks.md

 ```

 Adjust the `status` property to modify your GitHub check configuration.
 In the
-above YAML, the status checks will be sent only for the
+above YAML, status checks will be sent only for the
 `.semaphore/scheduled-runs.yml` pipeline.

-## Configuring pipeline level status checks for multiple pipelines
+## Configuring pipeline-level status checks for multiple pipelines

 To set up status checks for multiple pipelines in your projects, edit your
-project's configuration:
+project's configuration as shown below:

 ``` bash
 sem edit project <project-name>